 As young adults establish their financial independence, they may be overwhelmed with enticing credit card offers.
-Free airfare, cashback and special introductory rates may be tempting, but choosing the right card is more important than snagging some fun freebies.
-If your young adult is looking to get started with credit, consider these options to help guide them toward their financial goals.
+Free airfare, cashback and special introductory rates may be tempting.
+But it’s important for your young adult to carefully review all their options when building credit with a credit card.

 When just starting out, young adults may have trouble getting approved for a credit card independently.
+That tempting rewards card may be out of reach for them at the moment.
 One way to help with this is to add your young adult as an authorized user on one of your credit card accounts.
 Many lenders report account information for authorized users to credit reporting agencies, which helps develop a credit history.
-For most cards, both positive and negative account activity is reported.
-Think of it as your young adult’s credit report inheriting your credit habits.
-Your child will get their own card, but you’ll remain the primary account holder.
-This means you’re on the hook for any purchases they make.

 If your young adult has an established credit history, they may want to consider a student credit card.
 Student credit cards are no different from other credit cards, though they typically have lower credit limits.
 This type of card generally requires proof of income for approval, so they make the most sense for students who have a job.